-Environment programs (State programs)

-Period of implementation: 1995-ongoing.
-State programs including:
+Environment program (State)

+This program comprises:

+• New South Wales

+Funding for programs for preventing and mitigating degradation of land and water resources associated with agricultural production.

+• Northern Territory: Natural Resource Management

+To identify land resources and to evaluate their opportunities and constraints to ensure appropriate land management practices which conserve, enhance, and where appropriate, rehabilitate land resources and to promote and support community Landcare.

+• Tasmania:

-- New South Wales: Funding for programs for preventing and mitigating degradation of land and water resources associated with agricultural production. - Northern Territory Natural Resource Management: To identify land resources and to evaluate their opportunities and constraints to ensure appropriate land management practices which conserve, enhance, and where appropriate, rehabilitate land resources and to promote and support community Landcare. - Tasmania: Provision of services to agricultural producers covering policy and regulatory frameworks to ensure equitable and sustainable provision of surface and groundwater resources and to limit environmental damage and to encourage sound practices to minimise soil erosion, salination and water damage. - Western Australia Salinity and natural resource management: Salinity control, soil conservation and nutrient management; land resource assessment and monitoring; engineering and water management.
+Provision of services to agricultural producers covering policy and regulatory frameworks to ensure equitable and sustainable provision of surface and groundwater resources and to limit environmental damage and to encourage sound practices to minimise soil erosion, salination and water damage.

+• Western Australia: Salinity and natural resource management Salinity control, soil conservation and nutrient management; land resource assessment and monitoring; engineering and water management.